 Eric Meade

 I help people think through what they've never faced before.
-Right now, that's AI.

 What I Believe